healthyregions/oeps/metadata/Access_MOUDs.md

 * Not all metrics are available for U.S. places beyond the continental States; we recommend exploring the data on the OEPS Explorer web map to examine in more depth.
 * While a different time travel calculation was performed in 2025, the street network topology original source (Open Street Map) remained the same.
 * The zip code calculation was updated in 2025 to an average of overlapping tract-level metrics, rather than distance from the center of a zip code area.
 Because zip code areas are large, when compared to census tracts, distance from the geometric center was deemed less meaningful.
 A detailed notebook comparing the differences will be shared in 2026.
+* During the crosswalk process, we used the total ratio from the HUD USPS Crosswalk Files.
+This ratio represents the proportion of total addresses in a given geographic unit (e.g., census tract) that fall within a corresponding target geographic unit (e.g., ZIP Code).
+The total ratio was used as a weighting factor to allocate counts and measures proportionally between geographies.